jshubham08/jshubham08/README.md

 # inImageHelperAdvance

 Helps organisations to collect pictures of customerID cards &amp; Selfies in a more secure &amp; friendly manner.
-It is accompanied by sanity check methods, quality of picture assistance, liveness detection, face match between selfie and customerID cards &amp; official database verification of ID cards with ID images as well as with ID number.
+It is accompanied by sanity check methods, quality of picture assistance, liveness detection of selfies and customerID cards, face match between selfie and customerID cards &amp; official database verification of ID cards with ID images as well as with ID number.

 ## Minimum Requirements